 Over the course of the last 50 years, residents have been able to modify the modules, working to balance individual interests and needs for modification with the desire to preserve the complex and respect its status as a National Heritage Building in Canada.

 A factory on the site fabricated the box modules, each roughly 600 square feet in size.
-They were lifted and stacked by cranes and post tensioned to form the stepping of the massing.
+They were lifted and stacked by cranes and post tensioned to create the stepped form.